-The Board is committed to practising high standards of corporate governance and integrating sustainability measures into its strategy and operations throughout the Group.
+Governance and sustainability practices are at the forefront of the Board’s concerns.
+This year, the Group has established a Sustainability Committee at the management level to monitor and review existing sustainability practices and if necessary introduce new measures.
+The Board will continue to drive good governance practices in the Group.
 Details of the Group’s corporate governance initiatives, risk management, internal control policies and sustainability efforts are set out in the relevant sections of this Annual Report.

-The Board has declared an interim dividend in lieu of final dividend of US0.10 cents per ordinary share payable on 30 July 2020.
-Together with the first interim dividend of US0.16 cents paid on 30 December 2019, the Group had declared a total of US0.26 cents per ordinary share for the financial year 2019/2020.
-This represents a dividend pay-out ratio of about 62.2% of the profit attributable to owners of the Company and a dividend yield of 6.6% based on the Company’s closing share price on 31 March 2020.
+The Board has declared an interim dividend in lieu of the final dividend of US0.15 cents per ordinary share payable on 8 July 2022 for the financial year 2021/2022.
+This represents a dividend yield of 3.9% based on the Company’s closing share price on 31 March 2022.

-Hence, I wish to express my sincere gratitude and appreciation on behalf of the Group to our shareholders, readers, viewers, advertisers, business partners, and other stakeholders who have continued to show their support and trust in the Group during these difficult times.
+I wish to express my sincere gratitude and appreciation on behalf of the Group to our shareholders, readers, viewers, advertisers, business partners, and other stakeholders for supporting us through this challenging period.

-I also wish to thank our management and staff for their dedication and contribution in helping our Group steer through these challenging times.
+I also wish to thank our management and staff for their continued dedication and contribution to our Group.

 26 May 2022